Felix-Cro/Solar_Potential_Heidelberg_Lay_Kert/Documentation_project_Kert_Lay.md

-# Solar Potential Analysis In Neuenheim And Bergheim
+# Solar Potential Analysis In Neuenheim